Equitable Building (Manhattan): Zoning law

 The Equitable Building's construction was one of the influences behind the passage of zoning reform in New York City.
 The AIA Guide to New York City described the building as "more famous for what it caused than what it is", although the Equitable Building was only one of the several catalysts of such reform.

 Opposition to super-tall buildings dated as far back as 1894.
 Early attempts by Ernest Flagg to limit the height of New York's skyscrapers in 1896 failed; further unsuccessful attempts followed between 1906 and 1908, and legislation was turned down again in 1909, partially because of pressure from the real estate industry.
 After 1913, however, the city's property market entered a recession, and vacancy levels in buildings began to rise.
 The Committee on Congestion of Population in New York, as well as the Fifth Avenue Association, were among the groups that advocated for such legislation to limit building heights.
 The New York City Board of Aldermen's Building Commission had published preliminary reports for zoning controls in 1913, when the Equitable Building was barely under construction.
 Nevertheless, in the following years, opponents of super-tall skyscrapers frequently cited the Equitable Building's bulk.

 After the Equitable Building's completion, numerous nearby property owners filed for reduced property valuation assessments on the basis that significant rental income had been taken by the shadow that the building cast.
 Following the public criticism of the Equitable Building, the real estate industry finally ceased its objections to new legislation, and the 1916 Zoning Resolution was passed.
 The legislation limited the height and required setbacks for new buildings to allow the penetration of sunlight to street level.
 New buildings were thus required to withdraw progressively at a defined angle from the street as they rose, in order to preserve sunlight and the open atmosphere in their surroundings.
-Chappell writes that if the Equitable Building were completed after the resolution's passage, it would have had two setbacks below the 18th floor, and the building above that point would have been a small tower.
+Chappell writes that if the Equitable Building had been completed after the resolution's passage, it would have had two setbacks below the 18th floor, and the building above that point would have been a small tower.
 The effort to place restrictions on land use in New York City led to the Standard State Zoning Enabling Act, a nationwide zoning legislation.
 The subsequent 1961 Zoning Resolution allowed the construction of bulky towers if they contained plazas.